Raihan9797/Python-Crash-Course/README.md

 # Chapter 2 Variables and Simple Data Types
 * function: .lower(), .upper(), .title()
+* "This work's as a string!"
+* .rstrip(), .lstrip(), .strip()
+* 0.2 + 0.1 # 0.30000004 because floats are weird
+* converting into to string is NOT implicit age = 23 msg = "happy" + str(age) + "rd Birthday!"

-# 3 Introducing Lists
+# Chapter 3 Introducing Lists

-# 4 Working with Lists
+# Chapter 4 Working with Lists

-# 5 if statements
+# Chapter 5 if statements

-# 6 dictionaries
+# Chapter 6 dictionaries

-# 7 user input and while loops
+# Chapter 7 user input and while loops

-# 8 functions
+# Chapter 8 functions

-# 9 classes
+# Chapter 9 classes

-# 10 Fils and Exceptions
+# Chapter 10 Fils and Exceptions

-# 11 Testing Your Code
+# Chapter 11 Testing Your Code